 - Vegan butter for the frosting.

-How to make a Vegan Orange Cake:
+How to make the best Vegan Orange Cake recipe

 - This is a one-bowl recipe, like I already said, so you don't have to worry about mixing the dry ingredients, then the wet ingredients, then merging them.
 You can start out by throwing in your wet ingredients -- the orange juice, zest, oil, vinegar, vanilla and sugar -- beat it all until combined, and then throw in the dry ingredients and mix until they come together.